2025 Ramot Junction shooting

-On 8 September 2025, two Palestinian militants opened fire inside a bus, killing six, injuring 21 at the Ramot Junction in East Jerusalem.
+On 8 September 2025 two Palestinian militants boarded a bus at the Ramot Junction in Jerusalem and opened fire killing six people and injuring 21.
+This junction is one of the busiest ones in the city.

+The 6 victims were Levi Yitzhak Pash, aged 57, Yisrael Matzner, aged 28, Rabbi Yosef David, aged 43, Rabbi Mordechai Steintzeg, aged 79, Sarah Mendelson, aged 60, and Yaakov Pinto,a Spanish national, aged 25.

 The attackers were shot and killed by an armed civilian and an off-duty soldier who responded immediately at the scene.

-Background

-The attack occurred during the Gaza war and the Israeli military operation in the West Bank.
-The 2023 Givat Shaul shooting was a similar attack, in which gunmen opened fire at a bus stop in Givat Shaul, killing four people.
-Data from the United Nations humanitarian office indicates that at least 49 Israelis were killed by Palestinians in Israel or the West Bank between October 2023 and July 2025.
-During that same time, Israeli forces and civilians have killed at least 968 Palestinians in Israel and the West Bank.

-The attack came after IDF forces in Gaza called on Palestinians to evacuate famine-stricken Gaza City and move to an IDF-designated humanitarian area in the south, coinciding with an expansion of military activity.
-Shortly after that announcement Hamas announced that it was assessing a new cease-fire proposal to end the war.

 Attack

-Two gunmen arrived by vehicle to near the 62 bus line stop near Ramot Junction on Yigal Street, in East Jerusalem.
+Two gunmen arrived by vehicle to near the 62 bus line stop near Ramot Junction on Yigal Street.
 One of them was reportedly dressed as a ticket inspector.
 According to eyewitnesses, when the bus pulled into the stop, the doors did not initially open.
 The driver claimed that they had malfunctioned.
 When the doors opened, the militants immediately began shooting.
 Another witness described the shooting as happening immediately after the bus arrived at the stop.
 According to emergency services, the shooting began at approximately 10:13 IST, when reports of gunfire were received by Magen David Adom (MDA).
 Witnesses described gunfire directed at a bus and nearby people.

-The attackers used an improvised "Carlo" submachine gun, a makeshift firearm commonly produced in Palestinian workshops in the West Bank that has been employed in a number of previous Palestinian attacks.
+The attackers used an improvised "Carlo" submachine gun, a makeshift firearm commonly produced in Palestinian workshops in the West Bank that has been employed in a number of previous terror attacks.
 The attackers were killed by an officer from the IDF's Hashmonaim Brigade and by an ultra-Orthodox civilian armed with a licensed private handgun.

 MDA paramedics reported finding several people unconscious on the ground near the bus stop, surrounded by shattered glass and debris.
 Paramedics provided treatment on site before evacuating the wounded to hospitals in Jerusalem.

 The Israel Police announced that after both perpetrators had been "neutralized", major access roads to the junction were closed.
 Large police and security forces were deployed under the command of the district commander.

 In response to the attack, Israel demolished homes in Qatanna and al-Qubeiba, the hometowns of the two attackers.
 It also cancelled work visas for 750 Palestinians from those areas, and sanctioned the families of the attackers.
 Bezalel Smotrich said that the assailants' villages should "become like Rafah and Beit Hanoun."